zhihangMa-1/The-ancient-metagenomic-analysis-of-paleofeces/README.md

 * Genomics: BWA , samtools , angsd , Dedup (), pileupCaller (v1.6.0.0), bamtools (v2.4.0), bowtie (v2.5.4)
 * Population Genetics: mafft, BEAST2 (), smartPCA (EIG v7.2.1), KIN (v3.1.3).

-## Data Preparation
+## Data Availability and Test Dataset
-Raw Sequencing Data: All raw metagenomic reads are deposited in the Genome Sequence Archive (GSA) under accession PRJCA039170.
+**Raw Sequencing Data:** All raw metagenomic reads are deposited in the Genome Sequence Archive (GSA) under accession PRJCA039170.
    * Access: The data can be searched at https://ngdc.cncb.ac.cn/gsa.
    * Availability: As per GSA policy, the data is currently under embargo and will be made publicly accessible upon the formal publication of this manuscript.
    * For Reviewers: If you require temporary access to the raw data for validation during the peer-review process, please contact the corresponding author.

+**Test Dataset:** To facilitate the peer-review process and ensure computational reproducibility, we have provided a downsampled test dataset in the data/ directory.
+This allows reviewers to verify the pipeline using the provided Docker image without waiting for the full GSA release.
+The data/ folder contains:
+  * test_R1.fq & test_R2.fq: Raw paired-end reads used to test the Preprocessing (Step 1).
+  * test.clean.fq: After preprocessed reads used from test Step 2 to Step 4.

 ## Detailed Analysis Workflow